Common Envelope Mass Ejection in Evolved Stars: Modeling the Dust Emission from post-RGB stars in the LMC: Models of post-AGB objects

 \section{Models of post-AGB objects}

-The detailed modeling of the post-AGBs objects listed in Table\,\ref{pagbsrcs} is discussed below.
-The derived model parameters from the adopted best-fit models (flagged with $\dagger$ symbol) and the physical parameters corresponding to these models are given in Table\,\ref{mod-tbl-pagb}; and important physical parameters of the adopted best-fit models are summarized in Table\,\ref{model_param_pagb}.
-We check for the robustness of the fits by varying the different input model parameters (see Table\,\ref{mod-tbl-pagb}).
-These additional models are shown in the Appendix.
+The detailed modeling of the post-AGB objects listed in Table\,\ref{srcs} is discussed below.
+The physical parameters and derived model parameters corresponding to the post-AGB models are given in Table\,\ref{mod-tbl-pagb}.
+We check for the robustness of the fits by varying the different input model parameters.
+All model fits are shown in their respective Figure Sets.
+The adopted best-fit models are flagged with $\dagger$ symbol.
+Corresponding to each figure set, a sample figure displaying the best-fit model is shown.
+Important physical parameters of the adopted best-fits are summarized in Table\,\ref{model_param}.